konkitoman/SSAntiCheat/README.md

 # SSAntiCheat

 This project is not that usabile.
+This project is an archive!

 ## Anti XRay

 An anti XRay module, that is probably very resource heavy!

+When a chunk is sent, all the blocks will be checked and replaced with a shadow if is hidden, and after is sent the chunk will be reverted back, this can be really expensive with multiple players, but for me is faster then expected.

+And if the shadow_mode is solid the chunks will be very nicely compressed and will use less bandwidth then normal.

+But if the shadow_mode is random this will use a lot of bandwidth.

 ### Commands